Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: Introduction

+Motivated by these results, we have constructed an idealized model of few-body dipole-dipole interactions.
+We numerically solve the Schr\"{o}dinger equation using exact diagonalization for one-dimensional chains of Rydberg atoms.
+Since our simulations are performed at the resonant electric fields, we assume that energy levels not involved in the interactions can be neglected.
+In order to study the dynamics at longer times and to maximize the size of the system, we ignore atomic motion~\cite{li_dipoledipole_2005} and the finite lifetime of the Rydberg atoms~\cite{branden_radiative_2009,marcassa_measurement_2009}.
+We also ignore the angular dependence~\cite{carroll_angular_2004,ravets_measurement_2015}.
+Each of these are expected to play a role in a real experimental system.

-While the two-body interaction thermalizes rapidly in all of our simulations, our results reveal slow thermalization and nonergodic evolution for the \mbox{three-} and four-body interactions.
-In those cases, we find numerical evidence for quantum many-body scar states.
-The scar states arise when the hopping interactions are significantly stronger than the field-tuned interactions, as can be the case for the three- and four-body resonances.
-Increasing the disorder significantly slows the dynamics and suggests that these systems could be candidates for MBL studies.
+In our simulations, we vary both the interaction energy and the spatial disorder.
+When only two-body interactions are present, we find that the system thermalizes rapidly in all cases.
+However, for \mbox{three-} and four-body interactions (alongside the two-body hopping interactions), the system evolves slowly for a large region of the parameter space of interaction energy and disorder.
+We identify two reasons for this.
+First, we find numerical evidence for quantum many-body scar states.
+Second, increasing the disorder slows the dynamics and suggests that these systems could be candidates for MBL studies.

+The quantum many-body scars arise when the two-body hopping interactions are significantly stronger than the \mbox{three-} or four-body field-tuned interactions, which is true for a wide range of interatomic spacings.
+This is similar to the context in which quantum many-body scars were first discovered.
+In the Rydberg system studied by Turner \textit{et al.}, the coupling between the ground state and Rydberg state was much weaker than the van der Waals interaction between Rydberg states~\cite{bernien_probing_2017a,turner_weak_2018}.

+We consider two models of the dipole-dipole energy exchange.
+First, we use a model that includes the four relevant energy levels in the experiment of Liu \textit{et al.}, labeled $s$, $p$, $p'$, and $s'$, as shown in Fig.~\ref{fig:spps-model}~\cite{liu_time_2020}.
+We shall refer to this as the $spp's'$ model.
+In Sec.~\ref{sec:spps}, we show that quantum many-body scar states emerge for \mbox{three-} or four-body interactions.
+However, we are limited to simulating at most 11 atoms for the \mbox{three-} and four-body interactions with the $spp's'$ model; beyond that the number of states becomes too large (see Sec.~\ref{sec:counting} in the Appendix for details on how the states are counted).

+The limited number of atoms presents two challenges to studying the dynamics.
+First, we would like to be in the regime where the spatial boundaries or small number of atoms do not determine the evolution.
+This is a particular concern in the case of \mbox{three-} and four-body interactions, where a small system size significantly limits the number of possible triplets or quadruplets of atoms.
+For example, our results change meaningfully as we increase the number of included atoms from 10 to 11.
+In this sense, with only 11 atoms, the dynamics have not yet converged (see Appendix~\ref{sec:appendix-comparison}).

+Second, it is not possible to probe the evolution at long enough times to draw conclusions about the thermodynamic fate of the system.
+The timescale on which we expect the finite size of the system to become relevant is given by the Heisenberg time $t_H\propto 1/\Delta E$.
+We estimate $\Delta E$ from the average energy level spacing.
+We find that, using the $spp's'$ model, $t_H$ is generally too short to numerically study thermalization.
+This problem is explored in detail by Panda \textit{et al.}~\cite{panda_can_2020}.